Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Materials and methods

 \subsection{Undirected networks}

-Following Eq. \ref{eq:modularity}, the modularity of an undirected network of $|C^{k-1}|$ different communities can be decomposed as where $\Tilde{C}^{k-2} \cup k = C^{k-1}$.
-Then, the modularity index of the same network after splitting the $k$-th community in two can also be decomposed as where $k_1 \cup k_2 = k$.
-Using Eq. \ref{eq:mod_ising_symm} we obtain a compact expression for the elements of $\mathcal{P}$ in terms of the modularity matrix, We have arbitrarily dropped the constant term $\frac{1-\gamma}{2}$ since it doesn't play a role in the optimization. is the generalized modularity matrix \textbf{B}\textsuperscript{k} for the $k$-th community \cite{Newman2006}, we used $s_i^2=1$, and $\delta_{ij}$ is the Kronecker delta function.
-In the second row, we have applied a linear mapping from the Ising variables to a set of binary ones $s_i=2x_i-1$ to obtain the QUBO formulation.
-The last row follows from some of the properties of the generalized modularity matrix.
+From Eq. \ref{eq:modularity}, the modularity of an undirected network with $k$ communities can be decomposed as Then, the modularity index of the same network after splitting the $k$-th community in two can also be decomposed as

+where $k_1 \cup k_2 = k$.
+Using Eq. \ref{eq:mod_ising_symm} we obtain a compact expression for the elements of $\mathcal{P}$, where we used $s_i^2=1$, the Kronecker delta function $\delta_{ij}$, and \textbf{B}\textsuperscript{$k$} is the generalized modularity matrix for the $k$-th community~\cite{Newman2006}, In the fourth row, we have applied a linear mapping from the Ising variables to a set of binary ones $s_i=2x_i-1$ to obtain the QUBO formulation.
+The last row follows from properties of the generalized modularity matrix(Supplementary Material S1).

 Importantly, the first element of the process need not be considered separately.
-When $k=0$, taking into account that $x_i^2 = x_i$, it is easy to show how $p_k$ reduces to the known function to split the whole network in two, Even more, it follows that, hence no further increment can be obtained by further subdividing the chosen community.
-This provides a natural stopping for the hierarchical divisions without the need to predefine a maximum number of communities, either with one-hot encoding dimensions \cite{Ushijima-Mwesigwa2017,Negre2020} or integer variables \cite{Wierzbinski2023}.
-In practical terms, given that the network is symmetric, the summations do need to cover all the $N^2$ entries but rather the diagonal and upper diagonal entries (i.e., $\frac{N^2}{2}$).
-This also speeds up the computation parts, where the QUBO problems have significantly shorter symbolic expressions (see Supplementary Material).
+When $k=1$, taking into account that $x_i^2 = x_i$, $p_{k}$ reduces to the function to split the whole network in two, The minimum of $p_{1}$ is independent of the terms $1-\gamma$ and can be arbitrarily dropped; we only wrote them for completeness.
+Even more, which provides a natural stopping criterion for the hierarchical divisions without the need to predefine a maximum number of communities~\cite{Negre2020,Wierzbinski2023}.
+In practical terms, given that the network is symmetric, the summations don't need to cover all the $N^2$ entries but rather the diagonal and upper diagonal entries.